kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 Kuma Gateway deploys as a Kuma [`Dataplane`](../explore/dpp.md), i.e. an instance of the `kuma-dp` process.
 Like all Kuma `Dataplanes`, the Kuma Gateway `Dataplane` manages an Envoy proxy process that does the actual network traffic proxying.

-We can distinguish two types of gateways:
+You can distinguish two types of gateways:

 - delegated: allows users to use any existing gateway like [Kong](https://github.com/Kong/kong).
 - builtin: configures the data plane proxy to expose external listeners to drive traffic inside the mesh.